electrode-io/electrode/docs/chapter1/intermediate/react-routes/route-component.md

-# Creating Component For Your Route
+# Creating Components For Your Route

-After you tell [react-router] in the file `src/client/routes.jsx` what React Component to redirect matching routes, you have to create the actual component itself.
+You must create the actual component itself after specifying the [react-router] in the file `src/client/routes.jsx`--what React component to redirect matching routes to.

 ## Example